godotengine/godot-docs/classes/class_node.rst

 - void **print_tree** **(** **)**

-Print the scene to stdout.
+Prints the scene to stdout.
 Used mainly for debugging purposes.

 .. _class_Node_propagate_call: